Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 #### Training
 During their initial month, soldiers are trained for multiple tactics such as weapons handling (duh), cover usage, stealth, enemy identification, shoot-to-kill reaction to surprise, and discipline.

+Human soldiers are specifically disciplined to respect cloned infantry to reduce internal conflict.

 During weapons handling, the most interesting part that separates them from modern militaries is that they are trained to fire pistols with one hand, body turned to the side.

 #### Cloning technology